CREATE CONNECTION

 A connection describes how to connect and authenticate to an external system you

-across multiple CREATE SOURCE
+is reusable across multiple CREATE SOURCE

 statements.